- Tax Responsibilities

 Where can I locate my tax documents (Form 1099-B)?

-Note: Tax documents for the year 2021 will be made available by our broker-dealer DriveWealth on Feb.
-15th 2022.
+Note: Tax documents for the tax year in question will be made available by our broker-dealer DriveWealth on February 15th of the following year.
+(For example, 2023 tax documents will be available on Feb 15, 2024)

-1. Visit their "Settings" by tapping the gear icon on the home dashboard and
+1. Visit "Settings" by tapping the gear icon on the home dashboard and

-2. Scroll down to "Profile & Account" and tap "Tax documents".
+3. Then, tap “Tax documents.”
 This will take you to the Tax documents screen that shows each profile on your account.
 Tap through each profile to see if you have tax documents.

-On or after February 15, 2022, your 2021 tax documents must be accessed through the Tax Center of Greenlight’s broker-dealer, DriveWealth.
+On or after February 15, tax documents for the previous year must be accessed through the Tax Center of Greenlight’s broker-dealer, DriveWealth.
+(For the best experience, we recommend accessing this on desktop, rather than mobile.)

-The Primary Accountholder must follow the following steps to access their tax documents through DriveWealth:
+The Primary Accountholder must follow these steps to access their tax documents through DriveWealth:

 - Visit the “Tax Center” of Greenlight’s broker-dealer, DriveWealth, here.